 Capo Sperone

-The southern tip of Sant’Antioco island, from there you can enjoy incredible coastal views.
-2 km inland from the cliffs you can visit an old lighthouse that was built in 1887 and soon became a military radio station.
+The southern tip of Sant’Antioco Island, from there you can enjoy incredible coastal views, is called Capo Sperone.
+2 km (1.2 miles) inland from the cliffs you can visit an old lighthouse that was built in 1887 and soon became a military radio station.
 It was used as a radar station and as a defensive viewpoint during World War II and finally abandoned in 1957.

 Sant’Antioco Beaches

 Of course, what kind of Sardinian holiday would it be without some nice sunbathing?
-Sant’Antioco consists of tiny, small beaches and inlets, so it’s the ideal place for those who want to relax and stay in a kind of private place, but that also means that there’s a lot to choose from.
-Here are the best beaches in Sant’Antioco!
+Sant’Antioco has many tiny, small beaches and inlets, so it’s the ideal place for those who want to relax and stay in a kind of private place, but that also means that there’s a lot to choose from.
+Here are the best Sant’Antioco beaches!

-To make the most of Sant’Antioco beaches, you may want to consider joining a guided kayak tour.
-For more information, click here.
+To make the most of Sant’Antioco beaches, you may want to consider joining this guided kayak tour that goes around the island’s best beaches.
+It lasts 5 hours, so you’ll get to see a lot!

 Maladroxia and Portixeddu

-Probably the most famous beach on the Island, water is very shallow and is safe for children.
-Located close to a small village, it offers all comforts even to the pickiest of tourists.
+Probably the most famous Sant’Antioco beaches, water here is very shallow and it is safe for children.
+Located close to a small village, it offers all comforts – a kiosk that serves food and drinks, a beach club where you can rent umbrella and sun beds, and more.
+It really had everything to please even the pickiest of tourists.

-Close to Maladroxia you’ll find the tiny but gorgeous Portixeddu cove
+Close to Maladroxia you’ll find the tiny but gorgeous Portixeddu cove, which is a nice place to explore.

 Coacuaddus

-One of the longest beaches on the island, it’s a bit less equipped with comforts compared to Maladroxia, but its exceptional, clear water makes everything worth it.
+One of the longest Sant’Antioco beaches, it’s a bit less equipped with comforts compared to Maladroxia, but its exceptional, clear water makes everything worth it.
+It’s characterized by thick and very white sand and shallow waters, making it a good spot for families with children.

 Cala Sapone